Challenges for $\Lambda$CDM: An update: Hubble tension

-it is straightforward to derive the degeneracy function $h(z=0,w)\equiv h$ shown in Fig. \ref{figphantom} (continuous orange line).
-In the range $w\in [-1.5,-1]$,\: $h(w)$ is approximated as a straight line (dashed blue line in Fig. \ref{figphantom}) \be h(w)\approx - 0.3093 w + 0.3647 \ee For $w=-1$, this linear degeneracy equation leads to the best fit dimensionless Hubble constant $h=0.674$ as expected while for $w=-1.217$ the corresponding predicted CMB best fit is $h=0.74$ which is consistent with the value obtained by local distance ladder measurements.
+For $w=-1$, this linear degeneracy equation leads to the best fit dimensionless Hubble constant $h=0.674$ as expected while for $w=-1.217$ the corresponding predicted CMB best fit is $h=0.74$ which is consistent with the value obtained by local distance ladder measurements.
 The invariance of the CMB power spectrum when the cosmological parameters are varied along the above described degeneracy directions is shown in Fig. \ref{figcmbphantom}.
-This method of the Ref. \cite{Alestas:2020mvb} can be used to find general degeneracy relations between $f_{DE}(z)$ and $H_0$ and fixing $h=0.74$ gives infinite $f_{DE}(z)$, $w(z)$ forms that can potentially resolve the $H_0$ problem if they can also properly fit the low $z$ date (e.g. BAO, SnIa, Cepheid value of absolute luminosity $M$).
+This method of \citet{Alestas:2020mvb} can be used to find general degeneracy relations between $f_{DE}(z)$ and $H_0$ and fixing $h=0.74$ gives infinite $f_{DE}(z)$, $w(z)$ forms that can potentially resolve the $H_0$ problem if they can also properly fit the low $z$ date (e.g. BAO, SnIa, Cepheid value of absolute luminosity $M$).
 Low $z$ distance data (BAO and SnIa) will determine which one of these forms is observationally favored.
 However, none of these forms can provide a quality of fit to low z data equally good or better than $\Lambda$CDM despite the introduced additional parameters.
 In addition, these models suffer from the other two problems mentioned above (worse growth tension and lower value of SnIa absolute magnitude).